 -

-Allegra is CEO and founder of Uniquely Supported, a firm that helps schools scale inclusive practices for students with IEPs.
-Its mission is to establish classrooms as spaces where the rightful presence of all kinds of learners is affirmed.
+Dr. Allegra Johnson (she/her) is the CEO and Founder of Uniquely Supported, an educational consulting practice that supports schools with scaling inclusive practices for students with IEPs.
+Uniquely Supported’s mission is to reimagine all classrooms as learning spaces where the rightful presence of all kinds of learners is affirmed and celebrated as undeniably necessary and valuable.
+Dr. Johnson is a former special education teacher, former Director of Special Education, and former Executive Director of Educational Services.
 She also serves as part-time faculty for Alder Graduate School of Education.
-A first-generation college graduate, she’s the proud mom of two children and an avid gardener.
+Dr. Johnson is a first-generation college graduate and the first in her family to earn a terminal degree.
+She is the proud mother of two kids, an avid gardener, and an emerging yogi.
+She is elated to serve as the Co-Chair of the Professional Development Committee on the Alumni Board.

 -